isaacrmoreno/Factory.Solution/README.md

    - If you set up MySQL Server with a different username and/or password, the command will be `mysql -uYourUsername -pYourPassword`

-### To Import Database Structure:

-1. Open MySQL Workbench
-2. On the "Welcome" page, double-click the MySQL Local instance 3306 in the **MySQL Connections** section.
-You may be prompted to enter a password; if so, this will be `epicodus` or your custom password from the _Database Setup_ instructions above.
-3. Click on the **Adminstration** tab

-   - Click on _Data Import/Restore_
-   - In the Data Import window that appears, select _Import from Self-Contained File_
-   - Navigate the file selection to your cloned project location and choose the `.sql` file at `HairSalon.Solution/isaac_moreno.sql`
-   - At the **Default Target Schema** option, choose _New_ and Enter a name for your database and select OK.
-   - Click the _Start Import_ button at the bottom-right.

 ### To Run Application:

 1. To run console app: